 Faculty deferral policy

-The Faculty of Law does not normally accept requests for deferred entry.
-You are expected to start the program on the date and term you applied for and as indicated on your admission offer letter.
+Except for the circumstances described below, the Faculty of Law does not normally accept requests for deferred entry.
+Candidates are expected to start the program on the date and term they applied for and as indicated in their admission offer letter.
 Deferrals of admission are very exceptional within the Faculty of Law and generally permitted only for extenuating circumstances beyond one's control.
-Decisions on deferrals are made by the Assistant Dean (, Admissions and Recruitment) and are final.
+They may exceptionally be granted for activities that are specific and time-bound that would add to the caliber of the student’s profile.
+Decisions on deferrals are made by the Assistant Dean, (Admissions and Recruitment) and are final.